-ESI's NPF step therapy program saves money by encouraging patients and their doctors to try less expensive drugs in a therapeutic class before using the newest, most expensive ones.
-ESI may require Prior Approval if they do not have information stating you first tried a less expensive drug.
-At present, Step therapy applies to drugs in the following categories:
+BCSBVT's step therapy program saves money by encouraging patients and their doctors to try less expensive drugs in a therapeutic class before using the newest, most expensive ones.
+BCBSVT may require Prior Approval if they do not have information stating you first tried a generic drug or covered-over-the-counter drug.
+Step therapy applies to drugs in the following categories:

-- Non-sedating antihistamines (like Clarinex[®] or Xyzal[®]) - Angiotensin Receptor Blockers for hypertension (like Cozaar[®] or Diovan[®]) - Anti-virals (like Valtrex[®] or Famcyclovir[®]) - Asthma control medications (like Symbicort[®] and Advair[®]) - Bisphosphonates (like Boniva® or Actonel®) - COX-2 inhibitors (like Celebrex[®]) - Certain medications for depression (like Lexapro[®] or Cymbalta[®])

-- Diabetes management and treatment drugs (like blood glucose supplies, DPP IV and TZDs) - Hypertension drugs for treating high blood pressure and other heart diseases (like Bystolic[®] and Coreg[®]) - Hypnotics (sleeping pills like Lunesta® or Rozerum®) - Lyrica[®] (for treating several conditions associated with the nervous system, including neuropathy) - Nasal steroids (Like Rhinocort AQ[®] or Nasacort AQ[®]) - Statins (cholesterol-lowering drugs like Lipitor[®] 10 and 20 mg) - Stomach acid medications (like Nexium[®] or Prevacid[®]) - Triptans for the treatment of migraine headaches
+- Non-sedating antihistamines (like Clarinex® or Xyzal®) - Angiotensin Receptor Blockers for hypertension (like Cozaar® or Diovan®) - Anti-virals (like Valtrex® or Famcyclovir®) - Asthma control medications (like Symbicort® and Advair®) - Bisphosphonates (like Boniva® or Actonel®) - COX-2 inhibitors (like Celebrex®) - Certain medications for depression (like Lexapro® or Cymbalta®) - Diabetes management and treatment drugs (like blood glucose supplies, DPP IV and TZDs) - Hypertension drugs for treating high blood pressure and other heart diseases (like Bystolic® and Coreg®) - Hypnotics (sleeping pills like Lunesta® or Rozerum®) - Lyrica® (for treating several conditions associated with the nervous system, including neuropathy) - Nasal steroids (Like Rhinocort AQ® or Nasacort AQ®) - Statins (cholesterol-lowering drugs like Lipitor® 10 and 20 mg) - Stomach acid medications (like Nexium® or Prevacid®) - Triptans for the treatment of migraine headaches

-ESI also reviews certain Prescription Drugs and Biologics if you do not try the generic drug first.
-Visit BCBSVT's website at www.bcbsvt.com/pharmacy or call ESI at the pharmacy phone number listed on the back of your ID card to get a current list of drugs covered by this review or to learn the procedures to follow for review of your prescription use.
+BCBSVT also reviews certain Prescription Drugs and Biologics if you do not first try the generic drug or covered over-the-counter drug.
+Visit BCBSVT's website at www.bcbsvt.com or call the pharmacy phone number listed on the back of your ID card to get a current list of drugs covered by this review or to learn the procedures to follow for review of your prescription use.